tomhallmain/simple_image_compare/README.md

 Run `app.py` to start the UI, or provide the location of the directory containing images for comparison to `compare.py` at runtime.

 Useful for detecting duplicates or finding associations between large unstructured sets of image files.
-File management controls are availalbe after the image analysis has completed.
+File management controls are available after the image analysis has completed.

 Individual images can be passed to search against the full image data set by passing flag `--search` with the path of the search file, or selecting setting a search file in the UI before running comparison.